 Feb 24—OPM invokes the first mandatory industry-wide priorities, affecting aluminum and machine tools.

 Feb 25—Pres.
 Roosevelt proclaims aircraft pilot trainers, beryllium and graphite electrodes under the export licensing system.

-Feb 26—Philippine Airlines formally incorporated, making it Asia's oldest and first carrier, still to this day, operating under its current name.
+Feb 26—Philippine Airlines is formally incorporated, making it Asia's oldest and first carrier, still to this day, operating under its current name.

 Mar 1—Bulgarian government agrees to support Germany and joins the Tripartite Pact.
 The first FM radio station in America goes on the air: W47NV, Nashville, Tennessee.

 Mar 5—In a super top secret memo--the Assistant Dir. of Naval Communications authorizes memo to be removed from USN files and replaced with a dummy--from Adm.
 Thomas Hart to Adm.
 Harold Stark who is informed Radio Tokyo transmission intercept and exchange between U.S. and the British in Singapore has proceeded pertaining to 5-Num (version 6, additive ver 6) and are awaiting arrival of “Sepulga”; Adm.
 Hart uses the term Five Numeral System and never calls it JN-25, however, in August it was changed again via new additive.
 The Panamanian governmment grants the U.S. the right to extend American air defenses beyond the limits of the Canal Zone.